fiasinstitute/glosa/interglossa/mario-a-pei-s-review-hogben.md

 As for _Interglossa_, its primary merit is to call attention once more to the ever more im perative need for a vehicle of international communication, and that, despite all his subjectiv isms, is the spirit in which Hogben offers it.
 In both books, despite their shortcomings, he has rendered a signal service to the cause of international understanding.

-MARIO A. PEI
+Mario A. Pei

 _Columbia University

-New York, N.Y.
+New York, N.Y._
-_

 <span STYLE="font-variant:small-caps;">"Foreign Languages—America's Need for the Future!"</span>